Freedom Fighter Rani Lakshmi Bai :

 Incoming search terms:

-- 10 lines on rani lakshmi bai in english
+- few lines about rani lakshmi bai in english

 - who teaches fighting to rani laxmi bai